Skip to main content

 2. Verify Compute resources have available machines.

-kubectl get compute --namespace <project-namespace> --output yaml | grep -A 20 controlPlaneCompute
+kubectl get compute --namespace <project-namespace> --output yaml | grep --after-context=20 controlPlaneCompute

 Expected output: